 Reasons to Start Treatment

-Who Should Start Treatment?
+Who Should Start Treatment With HIV Medicines?

 Once you do begin treatment, it’s important to continue regular visits with your healthcare provider—and to follow the directions for the medications you are taking very carefully.
 If you don’t take your HIV medications EXACTLY as directed, you could develop drug resistance, which could make your HIV meds stop working.